 How to start a dog walking business

-Could you win best in show in the dog eat dog world of pooch care?
+Could you become a professional pet sitter and be best of breed in the dog eat dog world of pooch care?

-It’s often said that Britain is a nation of animal lovers, but with credit a-crunching and belts a-tightening, animal care is, err, going to the dogs, as owners put longer and longer hours in at the office in an attempt to pay off their debts.
+It’s often said that Britain is a nation of animal lovers, but in credit crunching and belt tightening times, animal care is, err, going to the dogs, as owners put longer and longer hours in at the office in an attempt to pay off their debts.

 There’s no doubt, then, that Britain’s dogs are crying out – pining, even – for attention, and if you’re an animal lover with an entrepreneurial streak who empathises with these oft-overlooked victims of the economic downturn, then starting a dog walking business could be right up your alley.